Prospective Students Applying

 Students must commence the program with the upcoming summer session.
 Deferment of admission is not permitted.
 Admitted candidates who cannot attend the upcoming summer session must reapply to the program for consideration in a future year.
 The 2014 summer session begins with first-year orientation on June 6 and ends on August 1.

-The application deadline for a June 2014 start has passed.
-The application for summer 2015 will be available in September.
+The application for summer 2015 will be available in late September.

 The application and all supporting materials can be submitted online through SlideRoom.